specificlanguage/wiki.civmc.net/pages/plugins/fun/brewery.md

 As seen the small barrel, is 2x2 made from wooden stairs, with the sign placed on the lower right corner.

-The large one is 4x4 and consist of a total of: 20 planks, 16 stairs, 5 fence posts, 1 sign in exactly the configuration shown.
+The large one is 4x4 and consist of a total of: 20 planks and 16 stairs of the same type of wood, 1 fence post for the tap, and 1 sign in exactly the configuration shown.
 When correctly made a message in chat will notify the player that they have successfully made a barrel.
+The large barrel has two empty blocks in the center- you can put anything you like here (like snitches!) or leave it completely empty.

-knowing when and how long to age a brew for is found out by experimentation through trail and error.
+Knowing when and how long to age a brew for is found out by experimentation through trail and error.
 (1 year of aging is equal to 1 Minecraft day or 20 minutes real time)

 *Note that barrels can be any type of wood, and that the wood type used can matter to the brew put inside to age.